5jt/dyalog-cookbook/manuscript/07_DebuggingEXEs.md

 ### Making Ride configurable

-We want to make the Ride configurable.
+We want to make the ride configurable.
 That means we cannot do it earlier than after having instantiated the INI file.
 But not long after either, so we change `Initial`:

 ~~~
 ∇ (Config MyLogger)←Initial dummy